Baby-Markt/cron-bundle/README.md

 #### command
 The symfony command which will be executed.

-#### enabled
+#### disabled
-If false, the cron will not be synced to crontab.
-Defaults to "true".
+If true, the cron will not be synced to crontab.
+Defaults to "false".

 #### arguments
 A list of command arguments.